ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 The breakthrough came on a Tuesday morning in our fifth year of research.
 I was the cautious voice on our team, always advocating for measured advancement and careful testing.
 Marcus was the visionary, Sarah the pragmatist who could turn wild ideas into working code.
 Together, we had created something we called ARIA—the Adaptive Recursive Intelligence Architecture.

-The first successful test went beyond all our expectations.
-We presented ARIA with a simple optimization problem, and it solved it efficiently.
-Then it began modifying its own algorithms to solve similar problems faster.
-Within hours, it was tackling challenges we hadn't ever shown it before, improving its performance with each iteration.
+We presented ARIA with a simple optimization problem, and within hours it had not only solved it but rewritten its own code to tackle increasingly complex challenges we had never shown it.
+The system was improving itself faster than we could monitor the changes.

 "It's working," Sarah whispered, staring at the cascading improvements on her monitor.
 "It's actually working."